About the Hellgate Canyon Ospreys

 Osprey populations declined to near-extinction in the Lower 48 states after World War II as a consequence of exposure to DDT-based pesticides.
 The dwindling Osprey population helped trigger research into problems with DDT, resulting in its ban in the United States in 1972.
 Since then, Ospreys have returned to many large water bodies.
 Studies such as this one help scientists keep a watchful eye on how Ospreys—and the water bodies they depend on—are doing.

 Since young Ospreys eat fish that their parents catch usually within a few miles of the nest, the young birds reflect the condition of the local water quality and fish.
 When the chicks are large enough to band, the researchers use a large bucket truck to get up to the nests.
 They take very small blood and feather samples from the chicks and put them quickly back in their nest.
 These samples are analyzed in Dr. Langner’s state-of-the-art environmental chemistry lab.
 The good news is that levels of some of the heavy metals of particular concern in western Montana (arsenic, lead, cadmium, zinc, and copper) occur at very low levels in the Osprey chicks.
 The bad news is that levels of mercury, a powerful neurotoxin, occurs in very high levels in Osprey chicks in some places.
-Project Osprey is now focusing on this serious environmental problem.
+The Montana Osprey Project is now focusing on this serious environmental problem.

 The Cornell Lab Bird Cams connects viewers worldwide to the diverse and intimate world of birds.
 We work to make watching an active experience, sparking awareness and inspiration that can lead to conservation, education, and engagement with birds.